marcmascarell/video-checker/README.md

 Changelog
 ----

+### 2.2
+- Fixes stored Ids when was not in API response items
+- Youtube Provider: get total API calls

 ### 2.1
 - Allows array as parameter in 'check' method (output will be an array ['video-id' => bool, 'video-id2' => bool])
 - Youtube Provider: Using ids parameter as array will avoid unneeded API calls (and dont waste quota)